Project One (San Francisco)

-A part of the counterculture of the 1970s, Project One, sometimes described as a technological commune, was an intentional community in San Francisco, California, U.S. Located at 1380 Howard St. in an 84,000 square foot warehouse, formerly an abandoned candy factory, the community functioned from 1970 to 1980 and was the first "warehouse community" in San Francisco.
-Occupied by a shifting mix of students, craftspeople, artisans, sculptors, filmmakers, and technologists, Project One was anchored by a number of organizations.

-The community had no formal organizational structure.
-Decisions were made through a voluntary weekly meeting of members who made decisions based on a consensus of those present.
+A part of the counterculture of the 1970s, Project One, sometimes described as a technological commune, was an intentional community and community of place in San Francisco, California, United States, that operated from 1970 to 1980.
+Housed in an 84,000 square foot warehouse at 1380 Howard Street, a former abandoned candy factory, it was the city's first "warehouse community".
+Its members, a shifting mix of students, craftspeople, artisans, sculptors, filmmakers, and technologists, were anchored by a number of resident organisations.
+The community had no formal structure; decisions were made by consensus at voluntary weekly meetings.

-Project One was initiated by architect Ralph Scott, a former student of Buckminster Fuller, and rapidly became an interdisciplinary learning environment.
-Central to the concept was Symbas Alternative High School, founded by Scott and located in a large, high-ceiling space on the first floor.
-Many of these resident non-profit organizations and small businesses were brought in to serve as resources for the students, who were also members of the larger community.
-Students found mentors who offered skills training and the opportunities to practice new skills.
-See also community of place.
+Project One was initiated by architect Ralph Scott, a former student of Buckminster Fuller, who also founded Symbas Alternative High School on the building's first floor.
+Many resident organisations and small businesses served as resources for Symbas students, who found mentors within the community and opportunities to practise new skills.

 Construction

-When this empty, 84,000 sq. ft. warehouse was first leased in 1970, all previous internal walls and structures had been removed from the basement, four full floors and penthouse.
-It was completely empty except for the structural supporting columns that held the four stories up.
-The building was constructed with steel reinforced concrete.
-When it was first occupied, the people who lived and worked there designed and built all the walls, hallways, work and living spaces as well as the electrical and plumbing systems.
-As not all had previous skills in construction and remodeling there was a lot of on-the-job training, reflecting a strong do-it-yourself ethic which was common in the counterculture.
-Since there were a wide variety of skills available within the community, it was rarely necessary to hire outside contractors.
+The warehouse was leased in 1970 with all internal walls and structures already stripped from the basement, four floors, and penthouse, leaving only the steel reinforced concrete structural columns.
+Residents designed and built the walls, hallways, living and working spaces, and the electrical and plumbing systems themselves, largely through on-the-job training, reflecting the do-it-yourself ethic of the counterculture.
+The range of skills within the community meant outside contractors were rarely needed.